croffler/hugo-test/site/content/sbp/xap-drools-integration.markdown

 ### Failover

 Without XAP the data in the `KnowledgeBase` would be lost, in the case of node failure within the cluster, and could not be recovered by the standard failover mechanism.
-XAP provides data-failover out of the box via itâ€™s [asynchronous replication]({{%latestadmurl%}}/asynchronous-replication.html) to backup cluster topology.
+XAP provides data-failover out of the box via it's [asynchronous replication]({{%latestadmurl%}}/asynchronous-replication.html) to backup cluster topology.
 In the case of a XAP primary partition failure, the backup partition would become the primary avoiding data loss and maintaining data integrity throughout the entire process.

 ### Redundancy

-Storing the KnowledgeBaseâ€™s data in each clustered JVM memory is redundant and costly in terms of memory footprint.
-Integration with XAP removes the enterprise applicationâ€™s need to locally store data since the `KnowledgeBase` would reside in a partition hosted on the Data Grid.
+Storing the KnowledgeBase's data in each clustered JVM memory is redundant and costly in terms of memory footprint.
+Integration with XAP removes the enterprise application's need to locally store data since the `KnowledgeBase` would reside in a partition hosted on the Data Grid.

 ### Consistency

 Similar to the concerns of load-balancing, enterprise applications would require all clustered JVMs to not only store identical data but also ensure consistency upon any change.
 Instead of building a custom solution to update the entire cluster, XAP could be used to ensure data consistency.
-By utilizing XAPâ€™s built-in [Routing Mechanism]({{%currentjavaurl%}}/routing-in-partitioned-spaces.html), all instances of the cluster can seamlessly be routed to the unique partition that is storing the relevant KnowledgeBase(s) and always receive a consistent result.
+By utilizing XAP's built-in [Routing Mechanism]({{%currentjavaurl%}}/routing-in-partitioned-spaces.html), all instances of the cluster can seamlessly be routed to the unique partition that is storing the relevant KnowledgeBase(s) and always receive a consistent result.

 ### Scalability

 An enterprise application hosting multiple instances of KnowledgeBases would be limited by the memory constraints of its underlying JVM.
 Turning to a 64-bit JVM could extend memory resources but its benefits will eventually be offset by incurring an increased garbage collection penalty.
-With XAP, KnowledgeBases could be distributed across separate partitions each hosted on top of their own individual 64-bit JVM allowing Droolâ€™s production/working memory to scale into the Terabytes.
+With XAP, KnowledgeBases could be distributed across separate partitions each hosted on top of their own individual 64-bit JVM allowing Drool's production/working memory to scale into the Terabytes.

 # Integration Pattern

-To demonstrate XAPâ€™s integration with Drools we designed a pattern in the form of a Maven project.
+To demonstrate XAP's integration with Drools we designed a pattern in the form of a Maven project.
 The project is distributed into 4 Maven-Modules each with an individual purpose: <br>

 | Module | Purpose |